coletyler/Team-Project-Monday---8/README.md

 1. The Arduino project code: with the code for the Arduino you must down load the the Project_Code folder onto the collector Raspberry pi and open this file, and have this code be compiled to the arduino off of the collector Raspberry pi that is connected to the Arduino this will have the code be program and installed on the arduino allowing you to collect your data.

-2. The collector Raspberry pi code:
+2. The collector Raspberry pi code: For the collector Raspberry pi the code that you have to run on the Raspberry pi is the file call_____

 3. The Receiving Raspberry pi code:

 The Testing Code files:
-  -
   - pyMock.py
   - MockCode
   - UnitTesting